blck-snwmn/gsdivgo/README.md

+Retrieve data from Google Spreadsheet and write it to a file.

 ## Getting Started
 1. **Service Account**: To use this tool, you need to create a Service Account.
 2. **Generate a Key**: Generate a key associated with the Service Account, and save it as credentials.json.